jo3rn/ai1021/README.md

 ### Week 00 Introduction & Orga

+Getting to know each other.
+Organizational matters.
 Idea pitches.
 Group composition.
-Style guide.

 <a id="toc-week-1"></a>